renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 * It's a "small" program.
 You can get through the [documentation][make-docs] and start creating useful software in a couple hours.
 * Like SQL, Make is declarative.
 We describe the result, and let the program optimize the route by which we get there.

 Creating a simple DAG project with `make` and python
 ====================================================

-I'm going to use an example of a recent project I built using just a Makefile, some python, and a little SQL that shows simple tools can be efficient and reliable, without the overhead of learning, installing, configuring, and inevitably debugging an unfamiliar tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed everywhere.
+I'm going to use a distilled and simplified example of a recent project I built using just a Makefile, some python, and a little SQL.
+By the end of this my hope is to show that simple tools can be efficient and reliable, and avoid the overhead of learning, installing, configuring, and inevitably debugging a complex tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed everywhere.

-***TODO: emphasize importance of considering others***

 Our goal is to produce an Excel file for executive consumption that has a meaningful summary of some data pulled out of our analytics warehouse.
 Overall,